karakundert/primary-beam-models/README.md

 To run the simulation, type these commands into the CASA terminal.

-    execfile('makesources.py')
-    execfile('simsky.py')
-    execfile('run_test.py')
-    run_test()
+    execfile('init.py')
+    run()

 You may want to choose tests to run individually, as opposed to running all tests together.
 The simulation takes several hours to run with all tests.
+To do so, look at the source code for run_test.py and choose the tests desired.

 Plotting the Results
 ====================

-By using the plot_data script, you can see the effects that these perturbations have on the primary beam, and the data we collect.

-To run the data plotting script, type these commands into the CASA terminal.

-    execfile('plot_data.py')

-Be careful with how the run numbers combine in an individual test.
-If you plot a group of points that spans from Data8-Data13, the plotting script will place Data 10-13 on the plot before Data 8-9, making it difficult to see trends.
+Using the run_test() command, plots depicting trends of perturbations will automatically be generated.
+However, it is possible - if one simply wants to make plots on preexisting data sets.
+Look at the init.py source code to find the necessary commands for plotting the right data sets.